-A private nuisance occurs when the plaintiff’s use and enjoyment of his or her property are obstructed or interfered with and caused by the actions of another.
-Private nuisance cases generally involve a neighbor or nearby occupant doing something that interferes with the plaintiff’s use of their own property.
+A private nuisance occurs when the plaintiff’s use and enjoyment of his or her property are obstructed or interfered with because of the actions of another.
+These cases generally involve a neighbor or nearby occupant doing something that interferes with the plaintiff’s use of their own property.

 Examples of a public nuisance may involve

 - hoarding animals causing foul odors and health hazards.

 In California, a private nuisance provides for a cause of action for the injured party.
 A plaintiff can file a lawsuit against the individual or group responsible for the nuisance.
 A lawsuit can seek an injunction to prohibit the defendant from continuing the nuisance activity.
 The plaintiff can also seek damages for a loss of property value or damages caused by the nuisance.

 If the nuisance actions cause a physical injury to the plaintiff or the plaintiff’s family, he or she may also be able to file a personal injury lawsuit for damages caused by the defendant’s negligence.
 The person could also be prosecuted for “public nuisance” under Penal Code 372 and 373a, which is a misdemeanor and carries up to 6 months in jail.

 To help you better understand the laws on public nuisance lawsuits, our California personal injury lawyers discuss the following frequently asked questions:

 - 1. What is a private nuisance in California?